-[1] The decider output pin must be for the test body or a node contained by the test body as a structured node.
+- [1] The decider output pin must be for the test body or a node contained by the test body as a structured node. - [2] The test and body parts must be disjoint.

-[1] The bodyOutput pins are output pins on actions in the body of the clause
+[1] The bodyOutput pins are output pins on actions in the body of the clause.